seandinwiddie/project-root/READMEs/architecture.md

        └── style.css
 ```

-- root/: Contains the public files used by the web application, including the index.html file and any other static assets like images or fonts.
+- `root/`: A directory that contains the public files used by the web application, including the index.html file and any other static assets like images or fonts.
+- `README.md`: Provides a brief overview of the project and links to documentation.
+- `favicon.ico`: The icon file that appears in the browser tab.
+- `index.html`: The main HTML file for the application that includes the necessary CDN links for Redux, React, and Babel.
+It also has a script tag that includes `app.js` using the `text/babel` type.
+- `package.json`: The file that contains information about the project, such as the name, version, dependencies, and scripts.
+- `READMEs/`: A directory that contains documentation files for the project.
-- scripts/: Contains the source scripts/code for the web application.
+- `scripts/`: A directory that contains the scripts for the application.
-- actions/: Contains the actions.
+- `actions/`: A directory that contains the Redux action creators used by the application.
-- actionTypes/: Contains the action type constants used by Redux actions.
+- `actionTypes/`: A directory that contains the constants used by the Redux actions.
+- `reducers/`: A directory that contains the Redux reducers used by the application.
-- components/: Contains the React components used by the web application.
+- `components/`: A directory that contains the React components used by the application.
-- reducers/: Contains the Redux reducers used by the web application.
+- `styles/`: A directory that contains the CSS styles used by the application.

 ### HTML file